 Cerne Abbas Giant

-The Cerne Abbas Giant is a hill figure near the village of Cerne Abbas in Dorset, England.
-55 metres (180 ft) high, it depicts a standing nude male with a prominent erection and wielding a large club in its right hand.
-Like many other hill figures it is outlined by shallow trenches cut in the turf and backfilled with chalk rubble.
-It is listed as a scheduled monument of England; the site is now owned by the National Trust.
+The Cerne Abbas Giant is a hill figure near the village of Cerne Abbas, in Dorset, England, where it is owned presently by the National Trust, and listed as a scheduled monument of England.
+Measuring 55 metres (180 ft) in length, the hill figure depicts a bald, nude male with a prominent erection, holding his left hand out to the side and wielding a large club in his right hand.
+Like many other hill figures, the Cerne Giant is formed by shallow trenches cut into the turf and backfilled with chalk rubble.

-The origin and age of the figure are unclear and there is archaeological evidence that parts of it have been lost, altered or added over time; the earliest written record dates to the late 17th century.
-Early antiquarians associated it, on little evidence, with a Saxon deity, while other scholars sought to identify it with a Romano-British figure of Hercules or some syncretisation of the two.
-The lack of earlier descriptions, along with information given to the 18th-century antiquarian John Hutchins, has led some scho...Read more
+The origin and age of the figure are unclear, and archaeological evidence suggests that parts of it have been lost, altered or added, over time; the earliest written record dates to the late 17th century.
+Early antiquarians associated it, albeit on little evidence, with a Saxon deity, while other scholars sought to identify it with a Romano-British figure of Hercules (or some syncretisation of the two).
+The lack of earlier descriptions,...Read more

-The Cerne Abbas Giant is a hill figure near the village of Cerne Abbas in Dorset, England.
-55 metres (180 ft) high, it depicts a standing nude male with a prominent erection and wielding a large club in its right hand.
-Like many other hill figures it is outlined by shallow trenches cut in the turf and backfilled with chalk rubble.
-It is listed as a scheduled monument of England; the site is now owned by the National Trust.
+The Cerne Abbas Giant is a hill figure near the village of Cerne Abbas, in Dorset, England, where it is owned presently by the National Trust, and listed as a scheduled monument of England.
+Measuring 55 metres (180 ft) in length, the hill figure depicts a bald, nude male with a prominent erection, holding his left hand out to the side and wielding a large club in his right hand.
+Like many other hill figures, the Cerne Giant is formed by shallow trenches cut into the turf and backfilled with chalk rubble.

 Regardless of its age, the Cerne Abbas Giant has become an important part of local culture and folklore, which often associates it with fertility.
 It is one of England's best-known hill figures and is a visitor attraction in the region.

-Like several other chalk figures carved into the English countryside, the Cerne Abbas Giant is often thought of as an ancient creation; its written history, however, cannot be traced back further than the late 17th century.
+Like several other chalk figures carved into the English countryside, the Cerne Abbas Giant is often thought of as an ancient creation but its written history cannot be traced back further than the late 17th century.
 Medieval sources refer to the hill on which the giant is located as Trendle Hill, in reference to the nearby Iron Age earthwork known as the Trendle.[1][2]
-J. H. Bettey of the University of Bristol noted that none of the earlier sources for the area, including a detailed 1540s survey of the Abbey lands and a 1617 land survey by John Norden, refer to the giant, despite noting the Trendle and other landmarks.[3]
+J. H. Bettey of the University of Bristol noted that none of the earlier sources for the area, including a detailed 1540s survey of the Cerne Abbey lands and a 1617 land survey by John Norden, refer to the giant, despite noting the Trendle and other landmarks.[3]
 In contrast, there are documentary references to the 3,000 year-old Uffington White Horse as far back as the late 11th century.[4]

 The earliest known written reference is a 4 November 1694 entry in the Churchwardens' Accounts from St Mary's Church in Cerne Abbas, which reads "for repairing ye Giant, three shillings".[5][6]
 In 1734, the Bishop of Bristol noted and inquired about the giant during a Canonical visitation to Cerne Abbas, while in 1738 the antiquarian Francis Wise mentioned the giant in a letter.[7]
 The bishop's account, as well as subsequent observations such as those of William Stukeley, were discussed at meetings of the Society of Antiquaries of London in 1764.[8][9]